Brian-Pho/Textbook-Notes/_posts/textbooks/2020-01-15-eloquent-javascript.md

 ## Chapter 5: Higher-order Functions

-- E.g. Of a function that creates functions.
+- E.g. of a function that creates functions.

 ```javascript
     function greaterThan(n) {